QGCoder/qgcoder/README.md

 #Overview

-To be written.
-This is proof of contecpt / experimental code.
+To be written, see proof of concept [Video](https://www.youtube.com/watch?v=9D3hMXP5-QM) for now.